colts70/The-Sematic-Stack/README.md

 Status: Draft v3.0 — Conceptually Stable

-A Constitutional Amendment for how the internet handles meaning.

 HESS/DFH is the "missing manual" built for machines to understand.

 “As search shifts from blue-link results toward answer-oriented systems, these engines require a stable grounding reference.”